ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> <nick> :Nickname is already in use"

 Returned when a {% message NICK %} command cannot be successfully completed as the desired nickname is already in use on the network.
 The text used in the last param of this message may vary.

+{% numericheader ERR_NICKCOLLISION %}

+      "<client> <nick> :Nickname collision KILL from <user>@<host>"

+Returned by a server to a client when it detects a nickname collision (registered of a NICK that already exists by another server).
+The text used in the last param of this message may vary.

 {% numericheader ERR_USERNOTINCHANNEL %}